movementkitchen/website/src/blog/postnatal-return-to-exercise/index.md

 These strategies in combination made it very difficult for my body to heal the midline.
 Probably with time, my pelvic floor would have started to give in too.

-So, what did I do? – went back all the way to breathing and rebuilt from there
+So, what did I do?

+> I went back all the way to breathing and rebuilt from there.

 1. Inhalation
 I focused on improving my thoracic mobility – releasing the erector spinae on a foam roller or rolling over a pool noodle horizontally placed across my back to fit in between the vertebrae and massage the back of the ribs.
 Even after minutes of rolling I could already feel more even movement across the torso at inhalation, instead of just my belly inflating.
 Finally, I could “breathe into the lats”!